Prthmsh7/backend-practice/README.md

 # Nodejs-practice
-This repository contains all the files that I created while learning Nodejs
+This repository contains all the files that I created while learning NodeJs from the scratch.